-But now that my husband Captain Michael King, USN Retired, and I are both in that third stage, it is far more exciting and wonderful than I had envisioned.
-This time, however, has not just arrived without faith and planning, and just as my father-in-law shared his wisdom about life, I would like to pass on a few pointers my husband and I have gleaned regarding retirement.
+But now that my husband, Captain Michael King, USN Retired, and I are both in that third stage, it is far more exciting and wonderful than I had envisioned.
+This time, however, has not arrived without faith and planning; and just as my father-in-law shared his wisdom about life, I would like to pass on a few pointers my husband and I have gleaned regarding retirement.

-The first tip is to financially plan well for this stage by living under your budget.
-Kerry Daly of Saint Cecilia Parish said, “ I saved money continuously during my working years: if you start early it adds up tremendously.”
-Like Kerry we too lived way below our income for 12 years.
-I cut the family’s hair, planned monthly meals, rarely ate out, purchased used clothes and goods, kept vacations frugal by camping and using our time share, and did our own house and car repairs by watching U Tube.
-And since Michael utilized his employer’s matching funds Thrift Savings Plan, the money just kept on growing, for we never saw it.
+Begin to plan for this stage by living under your budget financially.
+Kerry Daly of Saint Cecilia Parish said, “ I saved money continuously during my working years: if you start early, it adds up tremendously.”
+Like Kerry, before retirement, we, too, lived way below our income for 12 years.
+I cut the family’s hair, planned monthly meals, rarely ate out, purchased used clothes and goods, kept vacations frugal by camping and using our timeshare, and did our own house and car repairs by watching U Tube.
+And since Michael utilized his employer’s matching funds through The Thrift Savings Plan, the money just kept on growing, for we never saw it.
 That living beneath our income helped us get on a good financial footing.
-And that budget and the savings accumulated enabled Michael to leave his place of employment at age 61 and permanently unplug his old faithful alarm clock.
+And the savings accumulated enabled Michael to leave his place of employment at age 61 and permanently unplug his old faithful alarm clock.

 So if you are anxious about your retirement days, fear not.
 Lay out your budgeted plan, stick to it for one to two years BEFORE retirement and take the leap.
 We may be on our way out out of this earth, but we sure are enjoying the joy of doing it fully for Jesus and His church.

 The Frugal Catholic: Learn to live on less to give and save more.